sfu-discourse-lab/GenderGapTracker/dashboard_for_research/README.md

 Sarah Huckabee Sanders, Sarah Sanders
 ```

 The first name in each line represents the primary name, and the remaining names (**separated by commas**) are the various aliases that different outlets use for that person.
-We can extend this list as much as required, and the corresponding dashboard app self-updates to aggregate the quote counts and merge instances of the name to produce more accurate statistics.
+We can extend this list as much as required, and the corresponding dashboard app self-updates to aggregate the quote counts, merging instances of each alias to produce more accurate statistics.

 ---

 ## Troubleshooting
-Deployment of this application is slighly more contrived because of its multi-page structure.
+Deployment of this application is slightly more contrived because of its multi-page structure.
 If the app does not deploy as expected, the error is likely related to relative paths and imports.
 First, make sure that all paths that reference files within the individual apps defined in `apps/` start from the root directory of the server (i.e. the directory in which `server.py` is defined).

 Due to an [issue with circular imports](https://dash.plotly.com/urls) when defining multi-page applications in Plotly Dash, the Flask server object must be created in a separate file, which we call  `server.py`: